Ruyi-Zha/r2_gaussian/README.md

 :exclamation: Initialization is important for most 3DGS-based methods, including ours.
 We initialize the point clouds by sampling from a noisy volume reconstructed using the FDK algorithm.

+:exclamation: If too many Gaussians are generated, you can adjust `--densify_grad_threshold` by increasing its value or disable density control entirely by setting `--densify_until_iter` to `0`.
+In most cases, disabling density control does not greatly impact the reconstruction quality if a sufficient number of Gaussians are initialized.

 Our default settings assume the density ranges from `[0, 1]`.
 You may need to adjust the parameters in `initialize_pcd.py` according to your dataset to achieve better results.
 To assess the quality of the initialization, add `--evaluation` flag.

 ### 3.2 Training